 Pricing:

 Custom quote required.
-Sources say ‘Basic’ starts at $100/user/month with full-featured plans & volume discounts available.
+Sources put entry pricing around €99/user/month, often with a minimum seat commitment, with full-featured plans and volume discounts available.

 tl;dv – Budget-friendly call recording for startups